Tokyo Area Guide: Akihabara 秋葉原

 There are even manga kissa that are open around the clock, and where you can stay if you missed the last train home from Akihabara.

-Then there are the kosupure ("costume play") cafes where fantasies of various genres, cultures, and historical periods (and uniquely weird pastiches of them) are catered to by maids dressed in and sporting the appropriate attire and attitude.
+Then there are the kosupure ("cosplay", or "costume play") cafes where fantasies of various genres, cultures, and historical periods (and uniquely weird pastiches of them) are catered to by maids dressed in and sporting the appropriate attire and attitude.

 The dainty helpings served by that maid in the frilly pinafore may still leave you peckish.
 Typical of anywhere in Japan that teens frequent, there is no shortage of crepe shops along main Chuo-dori street.
 For 300 to 500 yen you can take you pick from a crepe menu offering dessert-inspired crepes filled with the puddingy, creamy, and chocolatey, or even sturdy ham-and-cheese crepes that will leave you feeling like you just dined out.

 Akihabara station also has a lot of Japanese and Western fast food spots serving raamen, yakitori, yakiniku, soba, hamburgers, etc.